-Users that have a Hero subscription have access to an exciting feature.
-The Market-Maker.
+Users that have a Hero subscription have access to an exciting feature: the Market-Maker.
 But what is Market-Making?
-Why would you want to us it?
+Why would you use it?
 There are three main reasons:

-- If you're a trader and would like to profit from a big spread.
+- If you're a trader looking to profit from a big spread.

 - If your project/coin doesn't have enough liquidity, and your spread is too big.

 You'll be prompted with your Market-Makers config.
-This may seem not very easy, but there's a simple logic behind it.
+This may seem long at first, but there's a simple logic behind it.
 Once you've filled in the required fields, your Market-Maker is good to go!
 Please note that there are market-making templates in the Marketplace as well.
-These can give you a jumpstart as your journey as a market-maker.
+These can give you a jumpstart on your journey as a market-maker.

-First we have the General Settings.
-This is the simple stuff.
+First we have the General Settings. which is pretty straightforward.
 Name your Market-Maker, connect it to your exchange and decide if you want to be notified when your Market-Maker makes a trade.

 The most important section is the Market & Pricing section.
-This is where you configure its trading strategy, how it should recognize market trends and how it should act on certain trends.
+This is where you configure the Market-Maker’s trading strategy, how it should recognize market trends, and how it should act on certain trends.
 Here are the most important settings:

 - Market.
-Select the market your want to "make" You see the current spread in the window on the left side.
-Make sure that you select a market with a spread that'sbig enough to make a profit on.
-Your profit should be at least the double of your trading fee.
+Select the market you want to "make".
+You can see the current spread in the window on the left side.
+Make sure that you select a market with a spread that's big enough to make a profit.
+Your profit should be at least double your trading fee.

 - Strategy.
 Select the strategy that you use to recognize the market trend.
 You can make one yourself, or download one from the Marketplace.

 - Market Trend.
-Toggle this from Neutral to Uptrend to Downtrend, to configure what your market-maker should do in different markets.
-Mainly the order sequence should be different in different market trends, but you can also decide to buy smaller positions in downtrending markets (or no positions at all).
+Toggle between Neutral, Uptrend, or Downtrend to configure what your market-maker should do in different markets.
+The order sequence should be different in different market trends, but you can also decide to buy smaller positions in downtrending markets (or no positions at all).

 - Order positioning.
 At which position in the orderbook should your orders be placed?
-As a market-maker, you want to make orders quickly, so it's recommended to be the number one in the orderbook, which means you should have your orders filled first.
+As a Market-Maker, you want to make orders quickly, so it's recommended to place your market-maker as number one in the orderbook.

 - Mininum Spread.
-If you're trading for a profit, set this to the double of your trading fee.
-Otherwise you will make a loss.
+If you're trading for a profit, set this setting to twice your trading fee.
+Otherwise, you will make a loss.

-- Last but not least, Order layers.
-Do you want orders at mutliple positions in the orderbook?
+- Finally, Order layers.
+Do you want orders at multiple positions in the orderbook?
 This is to create liquidity and a "healthy" orderbook.
 Set the buy amounts per layer, or stick with just one layer.

-You're already good to go, but you can configure even more!
-Skip this part if you're searching for more information about the Market-Makers Dashboard.
+With that, you're already good to go, but you can configure even more!
+Skip this section to read more on the Market-Makers Dashboard below.

 Cancel your orders automatically.
 You don't want to let your orders stay open forever since it reserves a portion of your funds!
-There are a lot of possibilities to decide why/when your orders should be canceled automatically.
-We've listed the options:
+There are a lot of possibilities to decide why/when your orders should be canceled automatically:

 - After a period of time.
 Don't want your orders to stay open longer than a given time?
 That's easy; simply configure the amount of seconds/hours/days it can stay open.
 The minimum time is 30 seconds, and the maximum time is 99 days.

 - Cancel on trend change.
-You may want to cancel your orders if the trend changes.
-For example, if you're in a neutral trend and the markets are heading downwards.
-Configure here when your orders should be canceled to build in that extra layer of safety.
+You may want to cancel your orders if the trend changes, such as if you're in a neutral trend and the markets are heading downwards.
+Configure when your orders should be canceled to build in that extra layer of safety.

 - Cancel on percent change.
-It's almost the same as number two, the trend change, but only based on a percentage.
-That could be helpful when you don't have a good market trend strategy or analyze the markets yourself and know where a support or resistance is.
+This setting is helpful when you don't have a good market trend strategy or analyze the markets yourself and know where a support or resistance is.

 - Cancel on Depth.
 The markets change, and other traders may put their orders on top of yours.
-Cancel orders automatically when X amount of orders are "on top of yours", which are filled earlier than yours.
+Cancel orders automatically when X amount of orders are "on top of yours".

 The Stop-Loss in your market maker determines in what price range your bot is allowed to trade.
-So fill in a specific price for the upper and lower limit, and your bot will only trade within these ranges.
+Fill in a specific price for the upper and lower limit, and your bot will only trade within these ranges.

-Market-Maker orders are a buy and sell orders that are tied together.
-That makes it easier to see if they've made/ will make a profit.
+Market-Maker orders are buy and sell orders that are tied together, which makes it easier to see if they've made/will make a profit.
 Toggling the "Cancel market makers" switch will cancel both orders when your stop-loss is hit.

 Enable "Allow revert/retry" if you want your orders to be put back in the order book when the price is back in your price range, and your bot is allowed to trade again.